Home

 Solid Geometry

 Solid geometry is concerned with three-dimensional shapes.
 Some examples of three-dimensional shapes are cubes, rectangular solids, prisms, cylinders, spheres, cones and pyramids.
+We will look at the volume formulas and surface area formulas of the solids.
 We will also discuss some nets of solids.

 Cubes

-A cube is a three-dimensional figure with six matching square sides.
+A cube is a three-dimensional figure with six equal square faces.

 The figure above shows a cube.
 The dotted lines indicate edges hidden from your view.

-If s is the length of one of its sides, the
+If s is the length of one of its sides, then the volume of the cube is s × s × s

 Volume of the cube = s3